 Several methods have been proposed to perform ITE in a controllable quantum system.
-In Variational Imaginary Time Evolution (VITE) \cite{mcardle2019variational}, McArdle, Xiao and co-workers introduced a hybrid quantum-classical approach to achieve ITE.
+In Variational Imaginary Time Evolution (VITE) \cite{mcardle2019variational}, McArdle,Yuan and co-workers introduced a hybrid quantum-classical approach to achieve ITE.
 Here, the Schr\"{o}dinger equation is first solved in imaginary time on a classical computer to determine the parameters of a trial state, then this is used as the approximation of the quantum state for the quantum circuit.
 This method has been used to simulate the spectra of Hamiltonian \cite{jones2019variational}, perform generalized time evolution \cite{endo2020variational}, and to solve quantum many-body problems \cite{yuan2019theory}.
-Motta, Chan and co-workers proposed the Quantum Imaginary Time Evolution (QITE) method \cite{motta2020determining}, where non-unitary time evolution is approximated by a unitary operator which contains the variation of the quantum systems \cite{yeter2020practical,gomes2020efficient,tan2020fast}.
+Motta, Chan and co-workers proposed the Quantum Imaginary Time Evolution (QITE) method \cite{motta2020determining}, where non-unitary time evolution is approximated by a unitary operator which contains the variation of the quantum systems \cite{yeter2020practical,gomes2020efficient,tan2020fast,kamakari2022digital,cao2022quantum}.
 This method has been applied to the study of quantum simulation \cite{nishi2021implementation}, nuclear energy level computation \cite{yeter2020practical}, and quantum chemistry \cite{gomes2020efficient}.
 In another approach, Williams proposed a probabilistic approach to non-unitary quantum computing \cite{williams2004probabilistic}.
-For example, in Probabilistic Imaginary Time Evolution (PITE) \cite{liu2021probabilistic}, a $ L $ qubit non-unitary gate simulation can be probabilistically obtained by designing a $L+1$ qubit system and measuring the ancilla qubit \cite{gingrich2004non}.
+For example, in Probabilistic Imaginary Time Evolution (PITE) \cite{liu2021probabilistic}, an $ L $ qubit non-unitary gate simulation can be probabilistically obtained by designing an $L+1$ qubit system and measuring the ancilla qubit \cite{gingrich2004non}.
 When measuring the ancilla qubit, the $ L $-qubit state will collapse into the desired state with a certain probability.
-PITE exploits Grover's algorithm \cite{PhysRevLett.79.325} to enhance the probability of getting the desired state whiled maintaining a high fidelity.
-PITE is promising in the field of quantum chemistry \citep{kosugi2021probabilistic}.
-The above ITE methods can be applied in various quantum algorithms.
+PITE exploits Grover's algorithm \cite{PhysRevLett.79.325} to enhance the probability of getting the desired state while maintaining a high fidelity.
+PITE is suggested to be applicable to quantum chemistry problems \citep{kosugi2021probabilistic}.
+The above ITE methods can be applied to various quantum algorithms.
 It has been shown that VITE can be applied to variational quantum algorithms for Boltzmann machine learning \cite{shingu2021boltzmann}, while QITE can be applied to the QLanczos algorithm \cite{motta2020determining,yeter2021scattering} and variational quantum algorithms for Hamiltonian diagonalization \cite{zeng2021variational}.